isard-vdi/isard-vdi.github.io/index.md

 # Isard**VDI**
-Isard**VDI** was born with the goal of creating a free software alternative to solutions such as Citrix XenDesktops or VMware Horizon in deploying virtual desktops.
+Isard**VDI** was born with the aim of creating a free software alternative to privative virtual desktops solutions such as Citrix XenDesktops or VMware Horizon.

 Isard**VDI** directly manages KVM Linux hypervisors using libvirt.

-A web application allows agile deployments of desktops and manage hypervisors.
+A web application allows agile desktop deployments and centralized hypervisors management.

 Use only for testing purposes.
 Work in progress.